-Priorities: This competition includes one competitive preference priority and one invitational priority.
+Priorities: This competition includes one competitive preference priority and two invitational priorities.
+In accordance with 34 CFR 75.105(b)(2)(ii), the competitive preference priority is from 34 CFR 225.12.

-Competitive Preference Priority: In accordance with 34 CFR 75.105(b)(2)(ii), this priority is from 34 CFR 225.12.
-For FY 2017 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is a competitive preference priority.
+Competitive Preference Priority: For FY 2019 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is a competitive preference priority.
 Under 34 CFR 75.105(c)(2)(i), we award up to an additional 15 points to an application, depending on how well the application addresses the priority.